Notts County have scored two goals for the first time in six league games. Praise be.

 Kyle Wootton was quiet until the last ten minutes against Torquay last weekend, turning a great chance past the far after getting on the end of a devilish Jim O’Brien cross as the game ticked over into injury time.

 He, like new strike partner Inih Effiong alongside him, was similarly starved of service for much of proceedings on Wednesday night.
-Effiong was able to chase lost causes and press Solihull with surprising intensity not matching what I expected from him, but Wootton was largely isolated until Rodrigues came off the bench and switched up the way Notts looked to work their way up the pitch.
+Effiong was able to chase lost causes and press Solihull with surprising intensity, but Wootton was largely isolated until Rodrigues came off the bench and switched up the way Notts looked to work their way up the pitch.

 “It shows how good a goal it is when you can just tap it in from a few yards out.
-For the first goal Enzio was brilliant, driving past a few players and putting it on a plate for me.
+For the first goal Enzio was brilliant, driving past a few players and putting it on a plate for me”, he told the media at full-time.

 “For the second one, it was a nice bit of build-up play and again, Ruben took a great touch and could have had a shot himself to be fair, but put it on a plate for me again and it’s another great team goal.”